 Transfer Station: The Transfer Station Division of the Department of Public Works is responsible for the operation and maintenance of the Transfer Station and Recycling Center.
 The Transfer Station is operated as a Pay-As-You-Throw facility and will accept only household refuse contained in Pay-As-You-Throw trash bags.
 These trash bags can be purchased at the Transfer Station or at local retailers at a cost of \$20.00 for a package of ten 30 gallon bags or \$10.00 for a package of ten 15 gallon bags.
 The Town has a current recycling rate of 50%.
-The Town increased the rates for construction debris by \$40/ton in fiscal 2019.
+The rate for construction debris was increased to +240/ton effective December 1, 2019 and increased the residential sticker price by \$10.